What Is A Personal Injury?

 Our personal injury lawyers at Thomas, Conrad & Conrad understand the grave toll an injury or death caused by negligence can take on families.
 We are dedicated to helping victims protect their health and financial future so they can move on with their lives.

 If you believe you may have a claim or have any questions about our personal injury FAQs in Lehigh Valley or the Pocono Mountain region, contact us online to schedule a free consultation.
-You can also call our offices in Bethlehem, Allentown, Stroudsburg, and Topton.
+You can also call our offices in Bath, Allentown, Stroudsburg, and Topton.